nikolinasostaric/nikolinasostaric.github.io/_projects/4_project_FtsZ.md

 ---
 layout: page
-title: Conservation of FtsZ protein
+title: Division in a minimal cell
 description: A collaboration with Gijsje Koenderink
 img: assets/img/FtsZ.png
 importance: 4